zeeshanabid/microservice-example/README.md

 foreman start
 ```

 Foreman will start all the services and the logs will be displayed on STDOUT.

+### Bootstrap

 Now let's bootstarp the service with some data.
 Open another terminal and add some data.

 ``` shell
 vagrant ssh